-Program goal 1.1b: Students will demonstrate effective communication in an informal setting

-Competency level: Demonstrated competence
+Program goal 1.1b: Students will demonstrate effective communication in an informal setting Competency level: Demonstrated competence Artifact:

-Artifact:

-Indicator Did Not Meet the Standard (1) Acceptably Meets the Standard (2) Comprehensively Meets the Standard (3) Description of test Student either fails to describe the Student makes small error when Student describes test purpose and purpose and purpose of the test or test procedures or describing test procedure or omits one procedures clearly and completely procedures describes them incorrectly or two points Attentiveness to Student neglects to communicate and Student observes client most of the Student continually watches client, inquires subject/client observe client, inquire how s/he is time, but either has one instance where how s/he is feeling, and responds to client's doing, or ensure that client is focus is more on data than subject or needs or questions.
-Student notices and completing tests correctly and safely where client performs task incorrectly corrects client when performing a task or unsafely. incorrectly and ensures that all tasks are performed safely.
-Description of fitness Student does not discuss test results Student describes test results with Student clearly and completely describes all test results with client, or gives them incorrect client, but may fail to use layman's test results in layman's terms and relates to information about their results terms or relate to fitness or disease risk fitness and risk for disease Professionalism Student is inappropriate or too informal Student conducts him/herself in a with client professional manner at all times
+Indicator Did Not Meet the Standard (1) Acceptably Meets the Standard (2) Comprehensively Meets the Standard (3) Description of test purpose and procedures Student either fails to describe the purpose of the test or test procedures or describes them incorrectly Student makes small error when describing test procedure or omits one or two points Student describes test purpose and procedures clearly and completely Attentiveness to subject/client Student neglects to communicate and observe client, inquire how s/he is doing, or ensure that client is completing tests correctly and safely Student observes client most of the time, but either has one instance where focus is more on data than subject or where client performs task incorrectly or unsafely.
+Student continually watches client, inquires how s/he is feeling, and responds to client's needs or questions.
+Student notices and corrects client when performing a task incorrectly and ensures that all tasks are performed safely.
+Description of fitness test results Professionalism Student does not discuss test results with client, or gives them incorrect information about their results Student is inappropriate or too informal with client Student describes test results with client, but may fail to use layman's terms or relate to fitness or disease risk Student clearly and completely describes all test results in layman's terms and relates to fitness and risk for disease Student conducts him/herself in a professional manner at all times